What is life?

 Exactly like the rest of him.

+Far below, the city roared.
+Police cruisers jammed the narrow streets, their blue and red lights cutting across the faces of concrete buildings and the gathered crowd.
 Office workers in wrinkled shirts pressed against the barricades.
 A woman clutched a small child to her chest.
 The local chai wallah had abandoned his steaming cart to stare upward with the rest.
 Horns blared.
 Sirens wailed.
 A metallic voice crackled through a megaphone, sharp and urgent.

 "You cannot run anywhere now!
 Surrender or we will shoot!"